MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Players

 The `Player` class represents a person in an instance.
-Each world has a [player capacity](#player-capacity) that controls the maximum number of players allowed in each [instance](#instances).
+Each world has a [maximum player count](#maximum-player-count) that controls the maximum number of players allowed in each [instance](#instances).
 The count is configured in [world settings](#metadata-and-publishing).

 `Player` instances are allocated by the system; you should never attempt to allocate them. `Player` instances can be compared referentially `aPlayer === bPlayer` which is the same as `aPlayer.id === bPlayer.id`.

 There is a special "Server `Player`" instance that represents the [server](#server-player).
 It's primary use is in checking or setting which player "owns" an entity (it's the "server player" if none of the human players do).
-The server player does not count against the  <a href="#player-capacity">player setting</a>.
+The server player does not count against the <a href="#maximum-player-count">maximum player count</a> being reached.

 Each `Player` has an `id` and an `index` which serve different purposes (see below).
 From a `Player` instance you can access `PlayerBodyBart`s, e.g. `aPlayer.leftHand` or get their name `aPlayer.name.get()`.
 There are many `CodeBlockEvents` associated with players (such as entering/exiting a world, grabbing entities, and much).
 All aspects of players are described in detail in the next sections.